CopernicaMarketingSoftware/Documentation/Yothalot/php-output.md

 ```

 ##Member flush()
-Yothalot::Output::flush() flushes the object to the file.
+Yothalot\Output::flush() flushes the object to the file.
 In general
 you do not need this, only if your code can crash you may use it to be
 sure that your data is stored.
 Although it is better to fix the code.
 ```php